joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 ## Update 2025-12-11

-The wonder's never cease.
+The wonders never cease.
 In this update we're going to make two of the improvements suggested above:
 - modeling the fluctuations of the next best racer
-- use the inverse error function to approximate the extrema
+- use the inverse complementary error function to approximate the extrema

 In our original scheme to find the approximate value of $\gamma,$ we approximated the integral